stavnstrup/wikidev-howto/README.md

 The generated pages can be uploaded to the wiki instance using the command

     ../wat/wat.sh --wiki http://localhost:8000/nisp12 --deployData --username manager --password manager

+## Uploading to an external site

+If you want to upload the generated pages to a wiki instance, which does not support the wat tools *deployData* flag, you can instead create archive of the wiki and data pages by running the two commands

+    ../wat/wat.sh --wiki http://localhost:8000/nisp12 --generateArchive

+and

+    ../wat/wat.sh --wiki http://localhost:8000/nisp12 --generateDataArchive

+and subsequently load the archives into your version of the semantic wiki.

 ## Usefull pages in the wiki